 - Written by Colleen Gallant

-Well, Happy New Year to everyone.
-2018 was an amazing year for Florida Elks Children’s Therapy Services.
+Welcome to spring.
+2019 promises to be an amazing year for Florida Elks Children’s Therapy Services.

 Colleen Gallant, Director